meekj/netblockr/README.md

 	10 192.168.55.47       NotFound                                  NotFound

-    ## When finished, remove pointer, and presumably the memory
+    ## When finished, remove pointer, and presumably free the memory

     rm(nbPtrOrg)

 ### Notes:

-Only IPv4 is currently supported however, portions of the code were written with IPv6 in mind.

 BlockKey is a unique value computed by anding the mask value with the integer form of netblock base IP address, shifting left 6 bits and